Chapter 1. Welcome to Red Hat Advanced Cluster Management for Kubernetes

 1.1.3.
 Cluster lifecycle

-Red Hat Advanced Cluster Management cluster lifecycle defines the process of creating, importing, and managing Kubernetes clusters across various infrastructure cloud providers, private clouds, and on-premises data centers.
+Red Hat Advanced Cluster Management cluster lifecycle defines the process of creating, importing, managing, and destroying Kubernetes clusters across various infrastructure cloud providers, private clouds, and on-premises data centers.

 From the hub cluster console, you can view an aggregation of all cluster health statuses, or view individual health metrics of many Kubernetes clusters.
 Additionally, you can upgrade managed OpenShift Container Platform clusters individually or in bulk, as well as destroy any OpenShift Container Platform clusters that you created using your hub cluster.
 From the console, you can also hibernate, resume, and detach clusters.